geozwaan/Erosion/README.md

 ## ASPECT version

-The ASPECT input files provided in this repository correspond to **commit a1f0aa5** of the ASPECT branch
+The ASPECT input files provided in this repository correspond to commit f747113 of the ASPECT branch

 [https://github.com/EstherHeck/aspect/tree/fastscape_update_again](url)

-This branch is built on **commit 84d40e7** of the ASPECT main version, which can be found at [https://github.com/geodynamics/aspect](url).
-A link to **a1f0aa5** can be found in the folder /ASPECT
+This branch is built on commit 84d40e7 of the ASPECT main version, which can be found at [https://github.com/geodynamics/aspect](url).
+A link to f747113 can be found in the folder /ASPECT

 ## Additional ASPECT plugins